calware/blog/_posts/2019-08-24-binary-deobfuscation-preface.md

 Hello.

-My name is Cal, and as you read initially, this is place for me to organize my thoughts.
+My name is Cal, and as you read initially, this is a place for me to organize my thoughts.

 For a long time, I have been meaning to throw together some information regarding binary obfuscation.
 This post is going to be a preface to my journey exploring a variety of different protectors, the protections they provide (in terms of obfuscation), and how anybody with a little time and patience can overcome them.